Parents Frame Childhood for the World to See

 Posting of children’s pictures online is an interesting practice, as the power dynamics are completely visible and documented for the whole family but also to the world.
 Most of the time, parents initiate children’s interaction with media by using it with or in front of their child in the home environment.
-My research posits that parents’ representation of their children through media provides an important clue for understanding children’s and parents interaction, as it symbolizes parental material capital, social and media related values.
+My research posits that parents’ portrayal of their children through media provides an important clue for understanding children’s and parents interaction, as it symbolizes parental material capital, social and media related values.
 Photos posted by parents are also important to look at in order to understand the social and cultural understanding of childhood, the childhood that is now available for the world to see.

-Instagram pictures with hashtags of #fashionkids and #letthekids will provide the context for the study because it has been recently observed that by using these hashtags, mothers implicitly present their parental values (commodities or natural growth) by explicitly showing the context they desire for their children and themselves in these pictures.
-In order to understand the hashtag content and user statistics in general, I will utilize two digital tools: 1) Netlytic (Gruzd, 2015) and 2) Iconosquare.
-After this phase, the researcher will apply values analysis (e.g. posing, background, age) on a sample of Instagram pictures with hashtags of fashionkids and letthekids.
+Instagram pictures with hashtags of #fashionkids and #letthekids will provide the context for the study because it has been recently observed that by using these hashtags, parents implicitly present their parental values by explicitly showing the context they desire for their children and themselves in these pictures.
+In order to understand the hashtag content and user statistics in general, I utilized two digital tools: 1) Netlytic (Gruzd, 2015) and 2) Iconosquare.
+After this phase, I applied values analysis on a sample of Instagram pictures with hashtags of fashionkids and letthekids.
 The obtaining of the metadata and visuals on Instagram is done via the code written for this purpose due to recent changes in Instagram’s API policy.

-Apart from this digital phase, I contacted children (ages 7-9) and parents, not necessarily only “instamoms,” to conduct a projective activity where both groups create a story about a sample picture depicted as “fashion” kid and “let it be” kids.
-I hope this will be the part where we can, for the first time, hear how children make sense of the oversharenting online.
+Apart from this digital phase, I contacted children (ages 7-10) and parents, not necessarily only “instamoms,” to conduct a projective activity where both groups create a story about a sample picture depicted as “fashion” kid and “let it be” kids.
+This phase is the part where we, for the first time, hear how children make sense of the sharenting online.